-- i.
-Post-development peak discharge rates and volumes from the site shall not exceed predevelopment peak discharge rates and volumes from the site. - ii.
-The stormwater management system shall remove at least 80% of the average annual load of total suspended solids (TSS), at least 80% of the phosphorus loading, and at least - 60% of nitrogen loading from the post-development stormwater created on site. - iii.
-All drainage facilities proposed shall utilize best management practices as outlined in the Massachusetts Stormwater Management Standards. - iv.
+- 1. Post-development peak discharge rates and volumes from the site shall not exceed pre-development peak discharge rates and volumes from the site. - 2.
+All drainage facilities proposed shall utilize best management practices as outlined in the Massachusetts Stormwater Management Standards. - 3.
 All sites will have an Operation and Maintenance plan to insure future compliance.